AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 0.12

 **P-value analysis**  <br/>
-* If the Sig. value of the Shapiro-Wilk Test is greater than 0.05, the data is normal.
+* If the Sig. value of the Shapiro-Wilk test is greater than 0.05, the data is normal.
 * If it is below 0.05, the data significantly deviate from a normal distribution.
 * The test is statistically significant.
 ```